 This is a series of articles on creating a color picker in SwiftUI.
-In this article, we will implement the process of displaying a color preview based on the values selected with the sliders for each RGB channel created in the previous articles.
+In this article, we’ll implement a color preview, drawing upon the values selected using the RGB channel sliders we built in the previous articles.

 Change format of current value into string